SciPhi-AI/library-of-phi/README.md

 The Library of Phi is on a mission to democratize access to high-quality textbooks.

 We use AI-driven methods, processing openly accessible syllabi from MIT OCW and, soon, other sources.
-We then apply retrieval-augmented-generation (RAG) over Wikipedia to ensure the textbooks are factually grounded.
+We then apply retrieval-augmented-generation (RAG) over Wikipedia to attempt to ground the textbooks in fact.
 All textbooks in this repository are generated using GPT-3.5 and GPT-4.

 ## Powered By
 - [SciPhi](https://github.com/emrgnt-cmplxty/SciPhi)